libunamari/faucet-authentication/README.rst

 OpenFlow Pipeline
 =================
 As of Faucet v1.3 release, ACL table is now Table 0 so that actions like port mirroring happen without packet modifications and processing.
 VLAN table is now Table 1.

+However, for the purpose of this project, the tables have been shifted by two to allow the authentication tables to be first

 ::